 I'll take the bath.
 Your massages always end up as something else.
 The others saw Harry smile.

 "Okay," he said, becoming serious and looking around at his team.
 "Let's go.
-Ron, keep Susan, Dennis, and, um, Tony.
+Ron, keep Susan, Dennis, and Tony.
 Does everyone else know Exmoor Stadium?
 Anyone not know it?"

 No one said anything.
 Finally Harry glared at Ginny with his face set.
 "And you are staying here, Mrs. Potter.
 No arguments."

 "Yes, Boss," she simpered.
-Sorry, love.
 I can't wait for my bubble bath.

 Harry sighed and shook his head, trying to ignore the snickering around him.

 It was empty.
-On the floor next to a row of seats that faced a large opening was a wooden box.
-The floor around it was strewn with butterbeer bottles, some of which lay broken in small puddles.
-Harry peered into the empty box and swore again.
+On the floor next to a row of seats that faced a large opening was a wooden crate.
+The floor around it was strewn with butterbeer bottles, some lying broken in small puddles.
+Harry peered into the empty crate and swore again.

-"He beat us back here, dammit!
-He must have heard Ginny Apparate and come back."
+"He beat us back, dammit!
+He must have heard Ginny and come back."

 He leaned against the wall next to the window and thought hard.
 There were now Aurors guarding at least three places: Godric's Hollow, the house in Dunster, and the stadium.
-He wasn't sure, but Sal had probably left a guard on the house in Withypool.
-And a couple of Aurors were still up at Hogwarts.
+Sal had probably left a guard on the house in Withypool, and a couple of Aurors were still up at Hogwarts.
 The department was getting a bit stretched.

 He also realized that, even though he had his job back, he needed to recover the Pensieve and bring the thieves to justice if he also wanted to restore his reputation beyond his boss and his Aurors.
-He knew that they had never lost confidence in him — he looked at the faces of the three who were with him, and he saw only patience — but others, like Croaker, were waiting for him to make another mistake.
+He knew that they had never lost confidence in him—he looked at the faces of the three with him, and saw only patience—but others, like Croaker, were waiting for him to make another mistake.

 "They're running out of places to hide," said Popeye, bringing Harry back to the present.